Josef Kramer: Belsen

 In December 1944, SS-Hauptsturmführer Kramer was transferred from Birkenau to Bergen Belsen, near the village of Bergen.
 Belsen had originally served as a temporary camp for those leaving Germany, but during the war it had been expanded to serve as a convalescent depot for the ill and displaced people from across north-west Europe.
 Although it had no gas chambers, Kramer's rule was so harsh that he became known as the "Beast of Belsen".

 As Nazi Germany collapsed, administration of the camp broke down, but Kramer remained devoted to bureaucracy.
 On 1 March 1945, he filed a report asking for help and resources, stating that of the 42,000 inmates in his camp, 250–300 died each day from typhus.
 On 19 March, the number of inmates rose to 60,000 as the Germans continued to evacuate camps that were soon to be liberated by the Allies.
 As late as the week of 13 April, some 28,000 additional prisoners were brought in.

 With the collapse of administration and many guards fleeing to escape retribution, roll calls were stopped, and the inmates were left to their own devices.
 Corpses rotted everywhere, and rats attacked the living too weak to fight them off.
 Kramer remained even when the British, led by Major Brian Urquhart, arrived to liberate the camp, and took them on a tour of the camp to inspect the "scenes".
 Piles of corpses lay all over the camp, mass graves were filled in, and the huts were filled with prisoners in every stage of emaciation and disease.

-Ranks and promotions
+Ranks and promotions in the Schutzstaffel (SS)

 Trial and execution

 Kramer was imprisoned at the prison in Hamelin.
 Along with 44 other camp staff, Kramer was tried in the Belsen Trial by a British military court at Lüneburg.
 The trial lasted several weeks from September to November 1945.
 During the trial Anita Lasker testified that Kramer had taken part in selections for the gas chamber at Auschwitz.

 Kramer was sentenced to death on 17 November 1945, for crimes both at Auschwitz and at Bergen-Belsen, and was hanged at Hamelin Prison by Albert Pierrepoint on 13 December 1945, aged 39.